DanilMarinkovicLeeds/comp2850-minimal-solution/wk09/lab-wk9/research/tasks.md

 "The task 'Complete 2860 quiz by Wednesday' has had its due date change.
 Change it to 'Complete 2860 quiz by Friday' and save the change."

 **Setup**:
-- Task ID 5: "Complete 2860 quiz by Friday" (visible in list)
+- "Complete 2860 quiz by Friday" (visible in list)
 - Add other tasks to see how participant navigates task manager.
 - Participant must click Edit, change text, save